-- 3.51 In respect of challenge and deliverability, for maintenance and renewals, our focus will be less on the volume of activity proposed and more on the quality of National Highways' plans.
-For larger and more complex renewals, we will want to see evidence of the level of design development that the company has undertaken, that plans are linked back to asset need and that consideration has been given to alternative options.
-To provide us with this assurance we will undertake reviews of a sample of major renewals schemes. - 3.52 As for enhancements, we expect National Highways to consider network access issues when developing its renewals plans.
-These should demonstrate consideration of enhancements and renewals in combination and identify actions National Highways is taking to phase activity in a way that will minimise disruption to users.
+- 3.58 In respect of challenge and deliverability, for maintenance and renewals, our focus will be less on the volume of activity proposed and more on the quality of National Highways' plans.
+For larger and more complex renewals, we will want to see evidence of the level of design development that the company has undertaken, that plans are linked back to asset need and that consideration has been given to alternative options. - 3.59 We have considered whether, in order to provide us with this assurance, we will undertake reviews of a sample of major renewals schemes.
+National Highways expressed its view that, for operations, maintenance and renewals, investment planning is primarily carried out at a portfolio level presenting fewer opportunities to assess sample schemes as is the case for enhancements. - 3.60 We agree with National Highways that scheme-level analysis is less relevant for maintenance and renewals than for enhancements.
+Nevertheless, it is our view that sampling projects is an important means through which we can provide assurance that National Highways is following good practice across its renewal's activities more generally.
+In our experience, a good way to test and understand the provenance and validity of the planning assumptions used at a portfolio level is to obtain a bottom-up view as well.
+We will determine the precise scope of this activity later in the process once we have sight of the make-up of renewals plans. - 3.61 As for enhancements, we expect National Highways to consider network access issues when developing its renewals plans.
+These should demonstrate consideration of enhancements and renewals in combination and identify actions

+National Highways is taking to phase activity in a way that will minimise disruption to users.